hasana1atwit/Movie-Analysis/README.md

 <img width="1139" height="767" alt="Screenshot 2026-04-08 134451" src="https://github.com/user-attachments/assets/d7bce8e0-ef50-4541-8da1-8472cb6ab8bf" />

 ## Discussion
 Many factors showed no statistically significant impact​.
 Due to the data being randomly generated, the lack of statistically significant relationships suggests that the dataset may not reflect real-world movie dynamics.
+Other researchers have found:​
+- Film’s production budget is a strong predictor of box office revenue (“The Determinants of Box Office Revenue for Motion Pictures”; “The Analysis of the Factors that Influence the Film Revenue”).​
+- Domestic box office performance is strongly correlated with revenue generation (“Determinants of Box Office Performance”).​
+- No consistent evidence that shorter title leads to higher earnings (“The Impact of Movie Titles on Box Office Success”).​
+- Films released during peak seasons, such as summer and major holidays, tend to achieve higher revenues due to increased audience availability and demand (“Revisiting Predictions of Movie Economic Success”).​
+- A genre’s profitability depends on its popularity during a specific period (“Investigation of Time Series-Based Genre Popularity Features for Movie Profitability”).

+In future research on this topic, it would be favorable to consider real industry data, such as from IMDb.
+This would give insight into cast popularity​, director, audience ratings, and critic scores​.
+More advanced machine learning models could also be useful, such as multiple linear regression​, random forest​, and time-series analysis.​

 ## Summary
 Assuming that the dataset is an appropriate measure of real-life movie box office earnings, one may conclude that the most successful movies consist of the following characteristics: